hoanhan101/gray/_posts/2020-11-09-competing-against-luck.md

 - What progress is the person trying to achieve?
 What are the functional, social, emotional dimensions?
 - What are the circumstances?
 Who, when, where, while doing what?
 - What obstacles are getting in the way?
 - What have they tried so far?
-Are they use a workaround?
+Are they using a workaround?
 - What would a better solution mean for them?
 At what trade-offs?

 ## Applying Job Theory